Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 Favoriting this resource allows you to save it in the “My Resources” tab of your account.
 There, you can easily access this resource later when you’re ready to customize it or assign it to your students.

-The esophagus is a muscular tube through which food passes from the pharynx via peristalsis to the stomach.
+The esophagus is a muscular tube that moves food from the pharynx to the stomach via peristalsis.

 Describe the role of the esophagus in digestion

-The entry to the esophagus opens only when swallowing or vomiting, thanks to specialized muscles that control the opening movement.
+The entry to the esophagus opens only when swallowing or vomiting due to specialized muscles that control the opening.

-The esophagus is an organ in vertebrates which consists of a muscular tube through which food passes from the pharynx to the stomach.
+The esophagus is an organ in vertebrates that consists of a muscular tube through which food passes from the pharynx to the stomach.

 Swallowing is a voluntary act that utilizes the muscles of the mouth and tongue to push food into the esophagus.
-Once food material is pushed into the throat, or pharynx, the trachea (windpipe) is blocked by a flap of tissue known as the epiglottis, preventing aspiration of food.
+Once food material is pushed into the throat, or pharynx, the trachea (windpipe) is blocked by a flap of tissue known as the epiglottis to prevent the aspiration of food.
 Food then moves down the esophageal tube through waves of muscle movement, or peristalsis, until it reaches the stomach.